 The Science Behind PRP Therapy

 Vascular endothelial growth factor (VEGF) is another essential growth factor in PRP that contributes to neovascularization and the overall growth cycle of hair follicles.
+The mechanism of action for how PRP promotes hair growth is not completely understood, but it is believed to involve the activation of stem cells in hair follicles.
 The main goal in PRP therapy for hair loss is to stimulate hair growth by activating either newly implanted or inactive hair follicles into a phase of active development, thereby improving hair thickness.
+PRP can also influence the hair cycle by prolonging the anagen phase and promoting blood flow to nourish hair follicles, supporting follicular regeneration and sustained hair growth.

 The Benefits of PRP for Hair Restoration

-Some of the great benefits you get with PPR therapy include:
+Some of the great benefits you get with PRP therapy include:

 PRP injections are known for treating hair loss and promoting hair growth.
 PRP works by stimulating hair follicles to enter and prolong the growth phase, resulting in reduced hair shedding and the development of thicker, healthier hair strands.